cchacin/cchacin.github.io/_posts/2020-04-12-immutables-autovalue-lombok.md

 > [AutoValue](https://github.com/google/auto) provides an easier way to create immutable value classes, with a lot less code and less room for error, while not restricting your freedom to code almost any aspect of your class exactly the way you want it.

 > [Project Lombok](https://projectlombok.org/) is a java library that automatically plugs into your editor and build tools, spicing up your java.
-Never write another getter or equals method again, with one annotation your class has a fully featured builder, Automate your logging variables, and much more.
+Never write another getter or equals method again, with one annotation your class has a fully-featured builder, Automate your logging variables, and much more.

 ## 📇 The Model